Learn something new every day

 A retail assistant works in the sales arena, but there is more to this position than assisting customers.
 Although helping clients make purchases is a major part of the retail assistant job description, this job also includes other duties.
 Display set-up, stocking shelves or racks, and maintaining store appearance are vital to selling merchandise.
 Sales assistants are an integral part of the sales process, and a business with well-trained personnel may boost customer service and profits.

-Regardless of the type of store, retail assistants help customers by learning what they want and then helping them find and purchase it.
-The most effective retail assistants are able to communicate easily with others and make customers feel comfortable.
+Regardless of the type of store, these assistants help customers by learning what they want and then helping them find and purchase it.
+The most effective assistants are able to communicate easily with others and make customers feel comfortable.
 The first step to getting to know customers is to greet them and find out what they want.

 Once the retail sales assistant becomes familiar with a customer’s needs and wants, it will be easier to move onto selling a product.
-Knowledge of the merchandise allows the retail assistant to easily show customers items they are interested in.
+Knowledge of the merchandise allows the assistant to easily show customers items they are interested in.
 Retail assistants with thorough product knowledge and training can boost sales by recommending products to a customer.

 High-end boutiques, jewelry stores, electronics stores, and car dealerships generally require more thorough product knowledge than other retail businesses.
 Customers shopping for expensive items expect the salesperson to provide extensive information about the merchandise.
 Retail assistants in this market may be called upon to set up service agreements, offer insurance information, and arrange financing or payment plans for the customer.
 Product knowledge should be coupled with salesmanship in order to sell more costly items.

-Store security may also be included in a retail assistant job description.
+Store security may also be included in a job description.
 Sales assistants should be aware of what is going on in the store and know what to do in case of theft.
 Although some stores have a security staff to handle any problems, a retail sales assistant may be required to respond to or report certain situations and behavior.

 @TalkingByte - You are absolutely right.
 Anyone who has worked in retail knows the better opportunities for money and advancement are offered for salespeople, not assistants.